huberfe/huberfe.github.io/jobs.md

 Postdoc position available within the QuantERA project [ToDiQT](https://quantera-todiqt.github.io/) on device independent code certification.
 Possible research topics are:

-- device independent certification of quantun codes
+- device independent certification of quantum codes
 - device independent certification of error correction protocols

 The position is offered for 2 years, with a salary of approx. 140'000 PLN gross / year and travel funding.